converged-computing/fluxion/README.md

-# Fluxion
+# Fluxion Service

 > Hierarchical Memory Graph Database 🕶️

 ![img/fluxion-banner.jpg](img/fluxion-banner.jpg)

-Fluxion is the [flux-sched](https://github.com/flux-framework/flux-sched) project packaged and provided as a containerized graph database.
+The Fluxion Service is the [flux-sched](https://github.com/flux-framework/flux-sched) "fluxion" project packaged and provided as a containerized graph database.
 You can interact with it using any language that can interact with the gRPC endpoints.
 Example and client libraries are provided here.

 ## Usage